Ecclesiastes and the Second Naiveté

 “Vanity of vanities,” the Preacher sighs.
 “What does man gain by all the toil at which he toils under the sun?”
 (Eccl 1:2–3).

 But the Preacher offers no shortcuts.
 He drags us by the hand through the long, slow road of doubt and disappointment.
 Work, wisdom, pleasure, success, even religion itself… none of them delivers the final payoff.
-“I have seen everything that is done under the sun, and behold, all is vanity and a striving after wind” (Eccl 1:14).

 This is a book obsessed with life “under the sun.”
 That phrase echoes like a bell through its chapters, some thirty times or more.
 “Under the sun” is where you and I live.
 It’s the world as it appears, limited, decaying, filled with moments of joy that always slip through your fingers.